-For Annette’s blog carnival, I’m sharing the lacto-fermented mayonnaise I made last week.
+Today, I’m sharing my lacto-fermented mayonnaise.
 I combined two recipes to create a mayo that worked with what I already had in my pantry.
-Sometimes the pantry determines what one can do, wouldn’t you agree?
-The recipe contenders were: Kelly the Kitchen Kop’s LF Mayo (she says it tastes just like Hellmans) and the LF mayonnaise in Nourishing Traditions on page 137.
+Sometimes the pantry determines what one can do, wouldn’t you agree? 😉

 You might wonder why a lacto-fermented mayonnaise?
 Nourishing Traditions has the answer:

 “Homemade mayonnaise imparts valuable enzymes, particularly lipase, to sandwiches, tuna salad, chicken salad, and many other dishes and is very easy to make in a food processor.
 The addition of whey [for lacto-fermentation] will help your mayonnaise last longer, adds enzymes and increases nutrient content.”

 I have read where people don’t like the mayo in Nourishing Traditions that much.
 We hadn’t had mayonnaise for many years (due to my son’s previous egg allergy), so I figured we might not have any mayo-taste memories for comparison.
 The Nourishing Traditions mayo uses olive oil for the oil, which is admittedly a pronounced flavor, but we liked it (and it was amazing in our egg salad).
 If I’d had some sesame oil (as called for in Kelly’s recipe), I would have used some sesame oil (or another mild oil) in place of the olive oil for balancing.
 So feel free to do that.

 - 1 teaspoon Dijon mustard (or Erin’s lacto-fermented mustard)

 - 1 tablespoon whey (or use about 1/32 to 1/16 teaspoon of a veggie starter culture like this)